Luphen1/NewYork-Housing-Market-Portfolio/README.md

 - Excel - For importing and inspecting the dataset,then check if there are missing values and duplicate records [https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market](https)
 - Power Bi - Creating Report

+### Data Cleaning/Preparation
+In the initial data preparation, i performed the following task;
+1. Data loading and inspection
+2. Handling for missing values
+3. Checking for duplicate values
+4. Convert each headers to the right data type
+5. Outlier Detection and Handling
+6. Handling Inconsistent Data and Typos

+### Exploration Data Analysis
+EDA involved exploring  NewYork housing market dataset to answer some questions such as;

+1.